 Greater than or equal to 0.4 solar fraction solar water-heating system.

-Compact distribution.
+Compact hot water distribution.
 For Compact Hot Water Distribution system credit, the volume shall store not more than 16 ounces of water in the nearest source of heated water and the termination of the fixture supply pipe when calculated using section R403.5.4.

 To field or plan review verify that the system meets the prescribed limit, one of the following must be done: